filakhtov/gentoo-use-docs/app-arch/libarchive.md

 It is recommended to toggle this flag system-wide.
 Disabling this flag on ACL-enabled systems will lead to ACL permissions being lost after an archiving or unarchaving operations.

+### blake2
+Pass the `--with-libb2` option to the configure script.
+Use the external (system) `libb2` library (instead of an embedded implementation) to enable support for the BLAKE2 checksum algorithm for RAR archives that was introduced in the RAR v5.

+This flag can be safely disabled if there is no need to deal with RAR archives of the newer format.

 ### bzip2
 Pass the `--with-bz2lib` option to the configure script.
 Enable support for compressing and decompressing archives in BZip2 format.